shakeel-faiz/FF/04Apr-15/mp3.md

 In short, MP3s use a clever compression technique to create smaller audio files without a noticeable loss in sound quality for most people.
 This efficiency made MP3 a popular format for digital music, especially when storage capacity was a major concern.

-## Are all MP3 files identical and have same quaility?
+## Are all MP3 files identical and have same quality?

 No, all MP3 files are not same and do not have same quality.
 They depend on these factors